blueskyletters/blueskyletters.github.io/_drafts/the-truth-of-happiness.md

 **What makes people happy?**

-When it comes to culture and happiness across the globe, what makes people happy in some culturesmay surprise or even shock you.
+When it comes to culture and happiness across the globe, what makes people happy in some cultures may surprise or even shock you.
 For example, in Chinese culture, funerals are a happy occasion and preparing for them can generate levels of enthusiasm.
 In this culture, people go to great lengths to prepare their funerals, choosing new clothes, matchup jewelry, meals to be served etc.

 In the East poor people are more happy than the rich, possible because in those cultures happiness is closely associated with factors other than income and material possessions, unlike the West.
 In Japan, happiness is linked with good luck and social harmony.
 In America, personal achievement and freedom are strong factors.